sematext/docs/docs/logs/special-fields.md

 the original log line or some other free text)

 **@timestamp** is a date field, on which log retention is based.
 If it's not present, it will be added automatically when the log event is received by Sematext.
-See [Supporrted Date Formats](supported-date-formats).
+See [Supported Date Formats](supported-date-formats).

 All of these fields are optional, but their use is strongly encouraged.
  If found in logs with low-enough cardinality, all distinct values of